Fxqsy/JavaGameOOP/README.md

 4 unique levels, each introducing new gameplay mechanics

+Multiple different enemies, each with a different mechanic

+In-game SFX and music

 Progressive design — every mechanic learned is essential to beat the game

 Structured using core OOP concepts: encapsulation, inheritance, polymorphism, and abstraction